holepunchto/hyperswarm/README.md

 #### `net.connect(peer, (err, socket, details) => {})`

 Establish a connection to the given peer.
+You usually won't need to use this function, because hyperswarm connects to found peers automatically.

  - `peer`.
 The object emitted by the `'peer'` event.
  - `cb`.
 Function.